 Tell the driver to drop you off at Wenger’s – a well known bakery in the centre.
 Connaught Place is big (3 concentric traffic circles), and you want to end up in the inner circle.

 Connaught Place is the unofficial centre of Delhi and the perfect place to have dinner.
 It’s a favourite hang-out and meeting spot for Delhiites and always full of activity.
 CP (as it’s referred to locally) was built by the British in 1933 as the commercial hub of New Delhi.
-It’s known for its colonnaded Georgian style buildings which now house international brand shops, restaurants, cinemas, art galleries and cafes.
+It’s known for its colonnaded Georgian style buildings which now house international brand shops, restaurants, cinemas, art galleries and amazing cafes.

 Good spots for dinner and my favourite Indian restaurants in CP are: